HuskyGameDev/2022f-team7/README.md

-# 2022f-team7: iridos
+# 2022f-team7: Iridos

-iridos is a platformer with additional tools to the usual platforming arsenal to give a mechanically unique experience
+Iridos is a platformer that makes use of a spear that doubles as a weapon and platforming tool to create a unique gameplay experience.
+Made with love, in godot, for all desktop platforms.